An Ultimate Guide To Tucson’s Mission San Xavier del Bac

-The facade and the church itself are lined with references to the Franciscan cord, the knots in a friar’s belt representing poverty, chastity and obedience.
+The facade and the church itself are lined with references to the Franciscan cord, the knots in a friar’s belt that represent poverty, chastity and obedience.

 There are also two cats and two mice at the entrance, a reference to a legend claiming the world will end when the cat catches the mouse.

 Enormous mesquite-wood doors lead into the church’s cool interior.
 Far from the marble-filled cathedrals of Europe, it’s a bright space that feels very colorful.

 The designs appear mostly in their original state.
 There are dazzling paintings and frescoes in Mexican and Native American motifs.

 The artwork was likely done by artists from Mexico, while the sculpture was created in guild workshops and brought by donkey to the mission.

 And there’s a curiosity in the mission’s west chapel that many people at first think is a mummy.

 But the reclining statue is actually the crucified Christ.
 The statue lost its legs in transport and was first displayed as the entombed Christ.
 Later on, it was redefined as the reclining St. Francis Xavier and sealed in a glass case.
 It remains there today as an object of pilgrims’ devotions.

 Outside the church, the east tower is missing a dome.

 There are several legends explaining why builders left the church unfinished.